rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 **Phase 4 - Refinement & Presentation (Week 19-20)**
 - Debugging minor issues.
 - Checking and verifying the overall functions.
-- Improving UI if possible.
+- Improving UI if needed.
 - Preparing materials for the presentation (e.g., demo, README).
+- Deploying the full application to Azure (frontend and backend)
 - Documenting them on GitHub.

 **Tasks**<br />